 The New Penny

-Across the street is the famous heart of Leeds LGBT nightlife – The New Penny.
-As the oldest gay bar in Leeds, and potentially the oldest surviving venue in the country – it opened in 1953 as The Hope and Anchor – it has become the centrepoint of an area which is the centre of gay nightlife in the city.
-And not only that, it lays claim to being one of Lily Savage’s early venues before shooting to stardom.
+Across the street is the famous heart of Leeds LGBTQ+ nightlife – The New Penny.
+As the oldest gay bar in Leeds, and potentially the oldest surviving venue in the country from when it opened in 1953 as The Hope and Anchor, it has become the cornerstone of an area which is the heart of gay nightlife in the city.
+And not only that, it lays claim to being one of Lily Savage’s early venues before she shot to stardom.

 The New Penny, 57 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 Tucked away just off Call Lane, you might not realise these bars are here, but once you venture down Hirst’s Yard, you’ll want to keep going back for more.

 Halfway between Call Lane and Lower Briggate on Hirst’s Yard, Mook is now a firm staple of Leeds’ nightlife.
 It’s got no airs or graces and prides itself on people having a decent time for a decent price, with an eclectic soundtrack designed to get the punters dancing, whether they’ve got the skills or not.

 It’s all about cocktails here, and they have a 2-4-1 offer from Sunday to Thursday which you can make the most of.
 Choose from the Classic menu, which includes the likes of the Caipirinha, Mojito and Moscow Mule, the Signature menu, with creations like Mango Ice Tea, Dib Dab and Toffee Mookshake, or the Fruity menu, featuring the French Martini, Applemac and Polish Princess – you won’t regret it.

 Mook, Hirst’s Yard, Leeds, West Yorkshire, LS1 6NJ.